icfnext/aem-groovy-extension/src/site/markdown/index.md

 ## About AEM Groovy Extension

-OSGi bundle containing Groovy builders and metaclasses for AEM (Adobe CQ).
+OSGi bundle containing Groovy builders and metaclasses for Adobe Experience Manager.